Vyral/sandy-eagon-blog/_posts/2023-11-29-giving-thanks-for-and-during.md

 title: Giving Thanks For and During...
 tags:
   - Real Estate
-excerpt: >-
-  We approach this season of thanks with mixed emotions as we look around our families, our colleagues, our country, and the world.
+excerpt: We approach this season of thanks with mixed emotions as we look around.
 enclosure:
 pullquote:
 enclosure_type: video/mp4